-Right at Home has an active presence on several external social channels including Facebook, Twitter, LinkedIn, YouTube and Google Plus (“our social media channels”) from which we post company news and content which may be of interest to our connections.
-We may use Hootsuite, a social media management tool, to post messages.
+Right at Home has an active presence on several external social channels including Facebook, Twitter, LinkedIn and YouTube (“our social media channels”) from which we post company news and content which may be of interest to our connections.
+We may use a social media management tool, to post messages such as Hootsuite.

 While Right at Home has official profiles on external social media channels this does not mean that we endorse those channels or the companies that own them, or that we are responsible for their products or services.